 When it comes to a data breach, time is not on your side.
 The more time a hacker has in your environment, the more access they can gain.

-The average time taken for organizations to contain data breaches in 2021 was 287 days.
+The average time taken for organizations to identify a data breach in 2024 was 204 days and 73 days to contain it.
 Breaches with a lifecycle of over 200 days had an average cost of $4.87 million compared to $3.61 million for breaches with a lifecycle of fewer than 200 days.

 Security Operation Centers (SOCs) are a key tool in discovering and responding quickly to unusual behavior on your systems.
 With the main purpose of keeping your systems secure, a SOC, like MPGSOC, can shorten the time to discover and even prevent most attacks from happening.